Frequently Asked Questions

 Who Can Use the Writing Center

 Yes, any active student of the University of Arizona can use our services.
-Whether you are a freshman beginning your undergraduate career or a PhD candidate writing your dissertation, our peer tutors are trained to help you improve your writing.
+Whether you are a first-year student beginning your undergraduate career or a PhD candidate working on your dissertation, our peer tutors are trained to help you improve your writing.

 How Sessions Work

-For any of our free session styles, you can access the THINK TANK's Retain scheduling system from thinktank.arizona.edu/writing-center/free-appointments, where you can sign in with your university credentials.
-You can then select your desired appointment style.
+For any of our session styles, you can access the Writing Center’s scheduling system and sign in with your university credentials.
+You can then select THINK TANK Writing Center on the first homepage and then choose your desired session style from the list of options on the second homepage.

-Once you have signed in to Retain, you select your desired appointment style and time.
+Once you have signed in to our scheduling system, you select your desired appointment style and time.
 In-person and Zoom sessions can be up to 45 minutes.
-Students can have up to two in-person or zoom sessions per day, with at least 30 minutes between sessions.
+Students can have up to two in-person or Zoom sessions per day, with at least 30 minutes between sessions.

 During a session, a tutor will get acquainted with the piece of writing you are working on, identify patterns, make recommendations, and then help you come up with a plan for moving forward.
 They can also help you interpret an assignment prompt or brainstorm even before you have words on the page.